onsip/sipjs.com/content/guides/user-agent-construction.md

 To create an authenticated user agent, so that you can receive calls and make calls to the PSTN, we need to pass in a configuration variable.

 This configuration variable needs a `uri`.
 This will have a username and a domain.
-It will look something like `examplename@test.onsip.com` The `authorization_user` and `password` are used to authenticate with your SIP provider.
+It will look something like `examplename@test.onsip.com` The `authorizationUser` and `password` are used to authenticate with your SIP provider.

 Further descriptions of the configuration variables can be found [here](/api/devel/ua_configuration_parameters/).